-If sample weights are provided then it is common to perform weighted least squares.
-Then the CRVE for $\widehat{\boldsymbol{\beta}}{WLS} = (\mathbf{X}'\mathbf{W}\mathbf{X})^{-1}\mathbf{X}'\mathbf{W}\mathbf{y}$ is that given in (15) with $\widehat{\boldsymbol{\Omega}}g^{-1}$ replaced by \mathbf{W}g .
-The need to weight can be ignored if stratification is on only the exogenous regressors and we assume correct specification of the model, so that in our sample $\mathbf{E}[\mathbf{y}|\mathbf{X}] = \mathbf{X}\boldsymbol{\beta}$.
-In that special case both weighted and unweighted estimators are consistent, and weighted OLS may actually be less efficient if, for example, model errors are i.i.d.; see, for example, Solon, Haider, and Wooldridge (2013).
+If sample weights are provided, then it is common to perform weighted least squares.
+Then the CRVE for $\hat{\mathbf{G}}{\text{WLS}} = (X'WX)^{-1}X'Wy$ is that given in Equation 15 with $\hat{\Omega}g^{-1}$ replaced by W_g .
+The need to weight can be ignored if stratification is on only the exogenous regressors and we assume correct specification of the model so that in our sample $\mathrm{E}[y|X] = X\mathbf{\beta}$.
+In that special case, both weighted and unweighted estimators are consistent, and weighted OLS actually may be less efficient if, for example, model errors are iid; see, for example, Solon, Haider, and Wooldridge (2013).
 Another situation in which to use weighted least squares, unrelated to complex surveys, is when data for the ig^{th} observation is obtained by in turn averaging N{ig} observations and N{ig} varies.

 Stratification of the sample can enable more precise statistical inference.
 These gains can be beneficial in the nonregression case, such as estimating the monthly national unemployment rate.
-The gains can become much smaller once regressors are included, since these can partially control for stratification; see, for example, the application in Bhattacharya (2005).
-Econometrics applications therefore usually do not adjust standard errors for stratification, leading to conservative inference due to some relatively small over -estimation of the standard errors.
+The gains can become much smaller once regressors are included because these can partially control for stratification; see, for example, the application in Bhattacharya (2005).
+Econometrics applications therefore usually do not adjust standard errors for stratification, leading to conservative inference due to some relatively small overestimation of the standard errors.

-V. Multi-way Clustering
+V. Multiway Clustering

 The discussion to date has presumed that if there is more than one potential way to cluster, these ways are nested in each other, such as households within states.
-But when clusters are non-nested, traditional cluster inference can only deal with one of the dimensions.
+But when clusters are nonnested, traditional cluster-robust inference can only deal with one of the dimensions.